adi-1813/vibrational_defect/README.md

-This is internal marks prokect
+This is internal marks project